-Throughout the current academic year, the Governing Body will aim to meet in person, however, if restrictions are put in place for Covid-19, we will via Zoom.
+This academic year, the Governing Body will aim to meet in person, however, if restrictions are put in place for Covid-19, we will via Zoom.
 Please see below our statement:

 The purpose of this page is to provide an overview of the role and structure of the Calverley C of E Primary School Governing Body and what is expected of governors in performing their role.
 This document is specific to the school and should be read in addition to the Governance Handbook and Competency Framework published by the Department for Education.